anhthang/keebtalogue/content/policy.md

 **Changes to This Privacy Policy**

 We may update this Privacy Policy from time to time.
-You can view the latest changes to our Privacy Policy on our [GitHub repository](https://github.com/anhthang/keebtalogue).
+You can view the latest changes to our Privacy Policy on our [GitHub repository](https://github.com/anhthang/keebdex).

-**By using Keebtalogue, you consent to the collection and use of your information as described in this Privacy Policy.**
+**By using Keebdex, you consent to the collection and use of your information as described in this Privacy Policy.**